Counties of Estonia: History

 This administrative system remained mostly unchanged when Estonia was ceded by Sweden, and became part of the Russian Empire as a result of the Great Northern War (1700-1721).
 In 1793, the new Võru County was formed in the south of Tartumaa, Viljandi County between Tartu and Pärnu counties, and Paldiski County in the west of Harjumaa.
 In 1796, the Paldiski County was joined with Harjumaa again.
 Until 1888 Võrumaa and Viljandimaa were not wholly independent from Tartumaa and Pärnumaa, respectively.

 Several changes were made to the borders of counties after Estonia became independent in 1918; e.g. the formation of Valga County (from parts of Võru, Tartu and Viljandi counties) and Petseri County (area acquired from Russia with the 1920 Tartu peace treaty).

 During the 1944-1991 Soviet occupation of Estonia, multiple changes were made in administrative boundaries.
 Petseri County was ceded to Russia in 1945.
 Hiiumaa was separated from Läänemaa in 1946, Jõgevamaa from Tartumaa in 1949, and Jõhvimaa (modern Ida-Virumaa) from Virumaa in 1949.
-Counties were completely dissolved in 1950 as the Soviet Estonia was divided into raions (rajoon) and (until 1953) oblasts.
+Counties were completely dissolved in 1950 as the Estonian SSR was divided into raions (rajoon) and (until 1953) oblasts.
 Until the 1960s, the borders of raions often changed until 15 of them were left.
 Out of them, Põlva and Rapla raions became separate, whereas other raions roughly corresponded to the pre-1950 counties.

 Counties were re-established on 1 January 1990 in the borders of the Soviet-era raions.
 Due to the numerous differences between the current and historical (pre-1940) layouts, the historical borders are still used in ethnology, better representing cultural and linguistic differences.

 County governments were abolished at the end of 2017, with their duties split between state authorities and local governments.
 Nowadays counties have no noteworthy independent competences, but local governments are required by law to work together in developing their county.